A nine-year-old baseball player nervously takes practice swings, watching intently from the on-deck circle.

-- "When you made that comment, it made me feel like you were trying to make a commission.
-Your customer might have felt the same way."
+- “I felt like you were trying to make a commission when you made this comment.
+Your customer might have felt the same way.”

 - “You do this so well.
 That’s your strength and you should do it more frequently.”